QuickLyric/QuickLyric/README.md

 ## Credits

-Credits are due to : Last.FM, Roman Nurik for his scroll tricks, Ficus Kirkpatrick for Volley, Jake Wharton for his nineoldandroids lib, [ShowcaseView](https://github.com/amlcurran/ShowcaseView).
+Credits are due to : Last.FM, Roman Nurik for his scroll tricks, Ficus Kirkpatrick for Volley and [ShowcaseView](https://github.com/amlcurran/ShowcaseView).

 ## Screenshots